 Prices are tax included

-We only stock products that provide full ingredient disclosure, including the specific plant oil contained in the product - we do not accept simply "plant-based surfactant" or "vegetable oil".
+We only stock products that have provided full ingredient disclosure, including the specific plant oil contained in the product - we do not accept simply "plant-based surfactant" or "vegetable oil".

 No manufacturer (including soap makers) needs to use palm oil.
 They use it because it is the cheapest plant-based option.
 However, if the true environmental cost was factored in (including the carbon dioxide released when the peat bogs were decimated, and full traceability to source), it would be more expensive and less appealing to use.